drivelling-spinel/tartar/README.md

 ### Playing Caverns of Darkness with Tartar

 1. Download Caverns of Darkness TC distribution and unzip the contents into a separate directory

-2. Download TARTAR directory contents from the above link (MEGA has means to download directory as a ZIP archive) and copy everything there to the same directory as COD **except do not** copy KEYS.CSC and retain the one shipped with the TC.
+2. Download TARTAR directory contents from the above link and copy everything there to the same directory as COD.

 3. Copy DOOM2.WAD into the same directory as COD